How We Work: Diagnostic to Implementation

 - We don't start with tool recommendations

-- We don't skip assessment to "save time"
+- We don't skip the diagnostic to "save time"

 - We don't layer AI onto undocumented processes